 Allowing public registration

-You may want to open your survey to the public but utilize the sort of respondent control available when using tokens.
-To do this, if you initialize your survey participants table and choose to allow public registration in the main survey setup (this setting can be later changed from the participant settings section that is located in the settings menu of the survey), people who visit your survey's URL without a token will be given the opportunity to register.
+You can also open your survey to the public by utilizing the type of respondent control available when using tokens.
+To do this, initialize your survey participants table and choose to allow public registration in the main survey setup.
+People who visit your survey's URL without a token will be given the opportunity to register.
+(This setting can be later changed from the participant settings section that is located in the settings menu of the survey).

-If they provide an email address that is not already in the current database, an entry in the survey participants table will be created and they will be emailed an invitation containing their unique token code.
+If a participant provides an email address that is not already in the current database, an entry in the survey participants table will be created and they will be emailed an invitation containing their unique token code.
 All tokens provided to "registering" visitors will begin with the letter "R".

-To protect your survey from robot registrations, a CAPTCHA feature can be activated for all the registrations, save, and load forms.
+To protect your survey from robot registrations, a CAPTCHA feature can be activated for all the registration, save, and load forms.
 For more details, read our wiki on participant settings.